Lab 4: propagation delay and speed measurements [P4] Analysis of circuit's propagation delay using timing analyser and gate-level simulations |

 Fig 2 shows the picture from Wikipedia that is adapted in CSD as Fig 3.

-The 16-bit Lookahead carry Unit is the same circuit designed in Adder_4bit, as shown in Fig. 3.
+The Adder_16bit has the same structure than the circuit designed in Adder_4bit, as shown in Fig. 3.

 Project location: